Orange Group: Accusations of antisemitism and calls for boycott

 On 30 June 2015, Orange and Partner announced a change to their 10-year licensing agreement.
 Orange paid Partner €40 million to add an opt out clause to the contract, with which Partner conducted a market survey which is determine the best course of action moving forward.
 In the first year only Partner can opt out, with either party being able to opt out in the second year.
 Regardless of which party opts to exercise the out clause, Orange will pay Partner an additional €50 million to end the arrangement.
 Orange stated that the money paid to Partner was purely for re-branding purposes and affirmed their previous statement that their wish to leave Israel is based on desire to discontinue license agreements and maintain only subsidiaries that they control, rather than a boycott.
 Orange would make the relevant payments over the course of two years and charge it to their books as a mix of marketing, sales, customer services and related expenses.
 As part of the agreement Orange's research and development activities within Israel would transition to the Orange name, but would be restricted from entering the telecommunications services market.

 In September 2015, Orange reaffirmed their commitment to Israel with an investment in Hola, a video distribution network.

 In February 2016, Orange and Partner decided to terminate their agreement.
-As a result, rebranding has resulted in Orange Israel becoming part of Partner.
+As a result, Orange Israel has become part of Partner.

+Conviction for infringement and violation of free licenses

+In 2024, after twelve years of proceedings, Orange was fined €860,000 for infringement and violation of the GNU general public license, and therefore of the copyright of Entr'ouvert, the cooperative company that authored the free identity management library LASSO.
+The April association produced several text explanations to comment on the case.

 Governance

 Overview of governance

-Governance of the Orange group is centred in its board of directors, executive committee and three committees that steer Orange's strategy:
+Governance of the Orange group is centered in its board of directors, executive committee and three committees that steer Orange's strategy: